-We determined that FCA complied with PIIA requirements applicable to the Agency for FY 2022 and, based on the limited review performed, the Agency's efforts to prevent and reduce improper payments appeared to be reasonable.
+We determined that FCA complied with PIIA requirements applicable to the Agency for FY 2023 and, based on the limited review performed, the Agency's efforts to prevent and reduce improper payments appear to be reasonable.

-- FCA published a PAR for FY 2022 in November 2022 that included the annual financial statements and applicable payment integrity reporting information.
-The Agency also posted the FY 2022 PAR on the Agency's website. - FCA reported in the Annual Improper Payments Dashboard on paymentaccuracy.gov on the identification and recovery of overpayments and other payment integrity data. - FCA completed the required improper payment risk assessments and analyzed programs for susceptibility to improper payments.
+- FCA published a PAR for FY 2023 in November 2023 that included the annual financial statements and applicable payment integrity reporting information.
+The Agency also posted the FY 2023 PAR on the Agency's website. - FCA reported in the Annual Improper Payments Dashboard on paymentaccuracy.gov on the identification and recovery of overpayments and other payment integrity data. - FCA completed the required improper payment risk assessments and analyzed programs for susceptibility to improper payments.
 As part of the risk assessments conducted for the period ended September 30, 2020, FCA assessed five programs and activities: contract payments and invoices; purchase cards; travel cards; claims and vouchers; and payroll.
-FCA completed the risk assessments in May 2021 and determined that all programs and activities were low risk and not susceptible to significant improper payments.
-The Agency is not required to complete risk assessments again until FY 2024. - As none of the programs or activities assessed by FCA were determined to be susceptible to significant improper payments, the Agency was not required to publish improper payment and unknown payment estimates, publish corrective action plans, publish reduction targets, demonstrate improvements to payment integrity or reach tolerable improper payment and unknown payment rates, develop plans to meet reduction targets, or report payment estimates of less than 10 percent.
+FCA completed the risk assessments in May 2021 and determined that all programs and activities were low risk and not susceptible to significant improper payments. - The Agency is not required to complete risk assessments again until FY 2024.
+As of January 2024, the risk assessments had not been completed; therefore, we will review the new risk assessments as part of the FY 2024 PIIA compliance inspection. - As none of the programs or activities assessed by FCA were determined to be susceptible to significant improper payments, the Agency was not required to publish improper payment and unknown payment estimates, publish corrective action plans, publish reduction targets, demonstrate improvements to payment integrity or reach tolerable improper payment and unknown payment rates, develop plans to meet reduction targets, or report payment estimates of less than 10 percent.
+Further, there are no Agency programs designated as a high priority program.